Next Lesson - Gene Expression

 Figure: Autosomal Dominant Punnet Square

-SimpleMed original by Joshua Sturgeon
+SimpleMed original by Dr. Joshua Sturgeon

 Figure: Autosomal Dominant Pedigree Chart

-SimpleMed original by Joshua Sturgeon
+SimpleMed original by Dr. Joshua Sturgeon

 An important point to note is that for an autosomal dominant condition to be inherited (like any disease) the offspring must survive to reproductive age.
 For example, if an autosomal dominant condition is lethal by the age of 5 it can’t be inherited.
 Huntington’s is notable as although it is lethal, symptoms do not usually present until the patient is at least 30 years of age.
 This means the patient is old enough to have had children and will have passed on the disease.

 X-linked diseases refer to diseases for which genes are carried on the X chromosome.
 Therefore, females (XX) must be homozygous for the recessive alleles however, a male must only be hemizygous.
 As males have one X and one Y chromosome, males are much more likely to be affected by these diseases.
 A heterozygous female carrier has a 50% chance of having affected sons, whereas affected males cannot give the trait to their sons, only their daughters, as a son would inherit the Y chromosome from their father, and the X chromosome from their mother.
-An example of an x-linked recessive disease is Haemophilia A.
+An example of an X-linked recessive disease is Haemophilia A.

 Figure: X-linked Recessive Punnet Square

-SimpleMed original by Joshua Sturgeon
+SimpleMed original by Dr. Joshua Sturgeon

 Figure: X-linked Recessive Pedigree Chart (Carriers Shown)

-SimpleMed original by Joshua Sturgeon
+SimpleMed original by Dr. Joshua Sturgeon

 The above pedigree chart shows that males and females are unequally affected.
 Every affected male must have at least a carrier mother.
 Every affected female must have an affected father and a carrier (or affected) mother.